PR0PH3CY33/GoogleIndexChecker/README.md

 # GoogleIndexChecker
-A python script for webmasters that checks if all of their webpages in the sitemap are indexed by Google
+A python script for webmasters that checks if all of their sitemap webpages are indexed by Google